ZahraZamanoghli/made-ss24/project/project-plan.md

 <!-- Think about one main question you want to answer based on the data. -->

-1. What are the primary drivers of carbon emissions associated with individual consumption, and how do they compare across different categories of goods and services?
+1. How do the consumption patterns of individuals contribute to carbon emissions across diverse categories of goods and services?

 ## Description